amkhokar/keglist-classless-yo/README.md

-# React CRUD App with Hooks
+# Keg List With Hooks
 Running React 16.7.0-alpha
+User will be able to :

-- View all users
+1. View all kegs
-- Add a new user
-- Delete a user
-- Edit an existing user
+2. Update any keg
+3. Delete any Keg
+4. Add any keg